Should My Bonus Be Included In My Overtime Pay Rate?

 The failure to include the amount of production-based bonuses, incentive-based compensation, retention bonuses and other types of similar compensation when calculating an employee’s overtime rate of pay are common errors, particularly among health care, financial services, retail and oilfield employers.
 Such failure to calculate and pay overtime wages correctly ends up depriving workers of substantial amounts of hard-earned overtime pay and unjustly enriching the employer.

+So, how do you calculate overtime when a bonus is received?
 The following is an example of how a production bonus would be taken into account:

 In order to encourage and motivate employees to be more efficient, ACME pays its hourly workers a $2,000 bonus every 6 months if certain goals are met.
 This bonus must be included in determining the regular rate of pay for overtime hours worked in the weeks covered by the bonus period.
 Since this bonus was actually earned over 6 months or 26 weeks, the additional amount added to each week in which overtime was worked is $76.92 ($2,000 ÷ 26 weeks).
 So, for each week in which the employee worked overtime during the 26 week period, the increase in their regular rate would equal $76.92 divided by the number of hours they actually worked during the week.